Yusuf ibn al-Sayrafi

 Yusuf ibn al-Sayrafi (died c.
-557/1161) was a historian from Al-Andalus, and secretary of the Almoravid sultan Tashfin ibn Ali (1143–45).
+557/1161) was a historian from Al-Andalus, and secretary of the Almoravid ruler Tashfin ibn Ali (1143–45).

-al-Sayrafi was born in Granada.
+Al-Sayrafi was born in Granada (in present-day Spain).
 He wrote a chronicle on the Almoravids, Al-Anwar al-Jalliya fi akhbar al-dawla al-Murabitiyya in which he dealt with the history of al-Andalus and the Maghreb in general and of his native Granada.
 Almost nothing of this work has survived, but it is quoted by other historians such as Ibn al-Khatib and ibn Idhari (especially in his al-Ihata fi akhbar gharnata).